-- Audited financial statements for the two most recent historic fiscal years as of the date of the NOFA; - Management Letters related to the submitted audits, if Management Letters were issued.1 If Management Letters for the two most recent historic fiscal years were not provided, Applicant will attach a document in AMIS stating such.
-Please see the footnote on this page for additional guidance, as well as FAQ #85.
+- Audited financial statements for the two most recent historic fiscal years as of the date of the NOFA; - Management Letters related to the submitted audits, if Management Letters were issued.
+If Management Letters for the two most recent historic fiscal years were not provided, in lieu of attaching a separate statement in AMIS, Applicants will attest that a Management Letter was not provided by their auditor for their most recent historical fiscal year and second most recent historical fiscal year.
+Please see the footnote on this page for additional guidance, as well as FAQ #10.5.